United States Patent Classification: Overview

-There are over 400 classes in the U.S. Patent Classification System, each having a title descriptive of its subject matter and each being identified by a class number.
-Each class is subdivided into a number of subclasses.
-Each subclass bears a descriptive title and is identified by a subclass number.
-The subclass number may be an integral number or may contain a decimal portion and/or alpha characters.
+There are over 400 classes in the U.S. Patent Classification System, each having a title descriptive of its subject matter and identified by a class number.
+Each class is subdivided into a number of subclasses, each subclass bearing a descriptive title and identified by a subclass number.
+The subclass number may be an integral number, or may contain a decimal portion and/or alpha characters.
 A complete identification of a subclass requires both the class and subclass number and any alpha or decimal designations; e.g., 417/161.1A identifies Class 417, Subclass 161.1A.

-The Manual of Classification ("MOC") contains ordered arrangements of the class and subclass titles, referred to as class schedules.
-These titles are necessarily brief, although they are intended to be as suggestive as possible of subject matter included.
-Therefore, it is best not to depend exclusively upon titles to delineate the subject matter encompassed by a class or subclass.
-Reference to respective definitions and notes is essential.
+The Manual of Classification, also referred to as the "MOC", contains ordered arrangements of the class and subclass titles, referred to as class schedules.
+These titles are necessarily brief, although intended to be as suggestive as possible of subject matter included.
+Therefore, it is best not to depend exclusively upon titles to delineate the subject matter encompassed by a class or subclass; reference to respective definitions and notes is essential.
 If a search is to be expeditious, accurate, and complete, the Manual of Classification should be used only as a key to the class or subclass definition and appended notes.

 The Manual of Classification has the following parts: